gurdjieff-finland/gurdjieff-finland.github.io/index_en.md

 existing groups or be involved in forming a new group in a community where you do not already have one.

-## Next public exchange on October, 2023: Helsinki
+## Next public exchange in October, 2023: Helsinki

 What is missing?